clickthisnick/clickthisnick.github.io/projects.md

       <img src="../resources/projects/itinerary.png" class="img-responsive">
       <br>
       <p>
-        An intinerary creator.
+        An itinerary creator.
 Never be late to an event and never forget something again!
 Written in KnockoutJS
       </p>
       <hr>
     </div>